HolgerHees/cloudsync/README.md

     --nopermissions                    Don't restore permission, group and owner attributes --nocache                          Don't use 'cloudsync*.cache' file for --backup or --list (much slower) --forcestart                       Ignore a existing pid file.
 Should only be used after a previous crashed job.
+    --logfile <path>                   Log message to <path>
+    --test                             Start a 'test' run of --backup or --restore.
  -h,--help                             Show this help
 ```